 "What I seek is not of grave importance, but the warning I deliver, you must know," he acknowledged.

-"And what have you come to warn me?"
-I insisted.
+"What have you come to warn me?"
+I had insisted.

 "Beware!"
 He muttered.